Mets pitcher Zack Wheeler is Wednesday’s Box-Toppers Player of the Day, becoming the 38th player this season to earn 10 or more Box-Toppers points.

 |3||Nola, Aaron 3569||pi sp||phi nl||20.1|

 |7||Cole, Gerrit 3232||pi sp||hou al||18.0|

 About Box-Toppers’ team abbreviations

-Also Wednesday, Rays pitcher Blake Snell rises to lead American League pitchers in 2018 Box-Toppers points after earning AL Player of the Day honors.
-Snell, who passes previous leader Chris Sale of the Red Sox, also rises to second place in overall Box-Toppers season player rankings.
+Also Wednesday, Rays pitcher Blake Snell who leads American League pitchers in 2018 Box-Toppers points and is ranked second overall, edged closer to overall leader Max Scherzer of the Nationals after earning AL Player of the Day honors.
 In addition Wednesday, Astros pitcher Gerrit Cole rises to seventh place in Box-Toppers season player rankings after earning Player of the Game honors.